mediasuitenz/activedirectoryuserobject/README.md

 ### Properties

-The `properties` key allows you to set up any number of groups for the user allow with values to match on.
+The `properties` key allows you to set up any number of keyed groups for the user along with values to match on.

+A good example use case is roles.
+Perhaps you have a set of roles your application cares about such as `manager`, `admin` and `editor`.
+You could create a properties key called `roles` with `values` `['manager', 'admin', 'editor']` then if the user being checked belongs to the activedirectory group `editor` and `writer` only the group `editor` will be used in the final user object as one of the user's roles.

 In the following example, the key `groups` will be created, an activedirectory group query will be performed for the user and any groups found that match the values in the array `values` will be included.